whispir/openapi/whispir-sdk-codegen/README.md

    4. For each extra-file, add the `x-release-please-start-version` and `x-release-please-end` tags as comments around the lines containing the version.
 The `release-please` workflow will use these tags to locate the semantic version requiring a bump.
 For example, see the Node SDK's' [`version.ts`](https://github.com/whispir/whispir-node/blob/faf5f708caeb3f638b6dbe05dae8d08bbe2cfc98/version.ts) for the formatting of tags.
 See [Updating arbitrary files](https://github.com/googleapis/release-please/blob/09ae5a2fb84e8189a9e23dce93b3d16cfdc7e228/docs/customizing.md#updating-arbitrary-files) in the Release Please documentation for more info.
    5. Update the `.openapi-generator-ignore` file to include the list of files that should not be automatically generated.
 The list of files must include all files containing the SDK semantic version.
 For example, the Node SDK contains the version in the automatically generated `package.json` file, so we [add that to the ignore file in the SDK repo](https://github.com/whispir/whispir-node/blob/faf5f708caeb3f638b6dbe05dae8d08bbe2cfc98/.openapi-generator-ignore#L25).
 See [Ignore file format](https://github.com/OpenAPITools/openapi-generator/blob/01f0763ec3b72b8a3ce0f4ad77713d876702f070/docs/customization.md#ignore-file-format) in the OpenAPI generator documentation for more info.
    6. Add a new `.github/workflows/ci.yml` Github workflow to run on new pull requests in the SDK repository.
 The CI workflow typically runs unit tests and checks code linting requirements before PRs can be merged.
 The CI workflow must run on the [`pull_request.types.[opened, reopened, synchronize, edited]`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request) workflow events.
-   7. In the repository "Settings", update the `main` branch requirements to require that the CI workflow tasks pass before a merge to main is allowed.
+   7. In the repository "Settings", update the `main` branch merge requirements to require that all tasks specified in `ci.yml` pass before a merge to main is allowed.
    8. Add a new `.github/workflows/publish.yml` Github workflow to publish the SDK contents to the artifactory appropriate to the SDK language.
 The publish workflow must run on the [`release`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#release) workflow event.
 For example, see the [publish workflow](https://github.com/whispir/whispir-node/blob/faf5f708caeb3f638b6dbe05dae8d08bbe2cfc98/.github/workflows/publish.yml) in the Node SDK repository.
    9. Review and merge the PR above.
 The `release-please` workflow will create a Release PR in the SDK repository.
    10. Review and merge the Release PR in the SDK repository.
 Upon merge, Release Please will create a Github release, and the `.github/workflows/publish.yml` workflow will run, publishing the SDK to the relevant artifactory.